SILEX Laser Isotope Separation Technology

 URANIUM

-Through our 51% owned subsidiary Global Laser Enrichment (GLE), the path to market for our uranium enrichment technology is currently based on the planned multi-purpose Paducah Laser Enrichment Facility (PLEF) in the United States to produce all three grades of nuclear fuel required for current and future nuclear plants:
+Through our 51% owned subsidiary Global Laser Enrichment (GLE), the path to market for our uranium enrichment technology is currently based on the planned Paducah Laser Enrichment Facility (PLEF) Commercial Plant in the United States to produce all three grades of nuclear fuel required for current and future nuclear power plants:

 • PLEF UF6 Production: via enrichment of US Department of Energy (DOE) owned inventories of depleted UF6 tails (at the proposed PLEF) to produce uranium (in the form of converted UF6) at a natural U235 assay of ~0.7%;